-The first purpose of this paper is to extend this construction, using a probabilistic point of view, when $(Z,\rho)$ is the Gromov boundary $\partial\Gamma$ of a non-elementary hyperbolic group $\Gamma$ endowed with a visual metric $\rho_\Gamma$.
-In the first part of this paper, we construct Besov spaces associated to random walks on $\Gamma$ whose driving measures have a finite second moment.
-In this paper, we will always assume a driving measure $\mu$ of a random walk on $\Gamma$ is symmetric and {\it admissible}, which means that the support of $\mu$ generates $\Gamma$.
+In this paper, we shall consider the Besov spaces $B_2(d)$ when the compact metric space $(Z,\rho)$ is the Gromov boundary of a non-elementary hyperbolic group $\Gamma$ equipped with a visual metric, see Definition \ref{df:visual}.

+In the first part of this paper, we also define Besov spaces associated to random walks on $\Gamma$.
+We will always assume that the driving measure $\mu$ of a random walk on $\Gamma$ is symmetric and {\it admissible}, which means that the support of $\mu$ generates $\Gamma$.
 For $k\geq1$, define $M_k$ to be the set of all symmetric admissible probability measures on $\Gamma$ with finite $k$-th moment.
-For $\mu\in M_2$, we define a Besov space $(E_{\mu},B_2(\mu))$ associated to $\mu$ by
+For $\mu\in M_1$, we define a Besov space $(\mathcal{E}^{\partial\Gamma,\mu},B_2(\mu))$ associated to $\mu$ by

 where $\nu$ is the harmonic measure of the random walk driven by $\mu$, and $\Theta^\mu(\cdot,\cdot)$ is the {\it Na\"\i m kernel} associated to $\mu$.
 We prove that the Besov spaces associated to different random walks are all isomorphic with each others and isomorphic to the Besov spaces in \cite{BP}.
 (See Proposition \ref{mumu} and Theorem \ref{iso}.)
-In the construction of the Besov spaces associated to random walks on $\Gamma$, the role of the $\ell_2$-cohomology of $\Gamma_{\delta}$ in \cite{BP} is played by the set of harmonic functions with a finite energy.
-Moreover, the role of the quasi-isometry between $\Gamma_{\delta}$ and $\Gamma_{\delta'}$ will be played by a stability result for bilinear forms of random walks on a group established in \cite{PSC}.
+In the construction of the Besov spaces associated to random walks on $\Gamma$, the role of the $\ell_2$-cohomology of $\Gamma_{d}$ in \cite{BP} is played by the set of harmonic functions with a finite energy.
+Moreover, the role of the quasi-isometry between $\Gamma_{d}$ and $\Gamma_{d'}$ will be played by a stability result for bilinear forms of random walks on a group established in \cite{PSC}.
 (See Proposition \ref{psc} for the statement.)\\